Best Schools for Criminology in the US

 Acceptance Rate: 45%

-UMD College Park’s Criminology and Criminal Justice program is renowned for its research excellence and strong ties to government agencies in the Washington, D.C. area.
-Students benefit from internships and networking opportunities.
+The Criminology and Criminal Justice program at UMD College Park is renowned for research excellence and strong ties to government agencies in the Washington, D.C. area.
+Students benefit from internships and networking opportunities with top criminal justice organizations.

 3. University of California - Irvine